metapolator/canola/notes/knots.md

 ![image](knot.png)

-And the original base with knot and bold with knot:
+And the knot in base and bold:

 ![image](knot-e.png)